metalcarratt/ministry/ls/Leviticus/msg07.md

 Jn 7:18
 > He who speaks from himself seeks his own glory; but He who seeks the glory of Him who sent Him, this One is true, and unrighteousness is not in Him.

+## the inward parts

+### His mind set on the fathers business

+Lk 2:49
+> And He said to them, Why is it that you were seeking Me?
+Did you not know that I must be in the things of My Father?

+### His emotion burning for the house of God

+Jn 2:17
+> His disciples remembered that it was written, “The zeal of Your house shall devour Me.”

+### His will subdued by the Father

+Mt 26:39b
+> yet not as I will, but as You will.